THE ABSOLUTE BEST PLACES TO ELOPE IN CALIFORNIA

 WHERE TO STAY - There are camping options in Red Rock Canyon itself, and Hotels in the nearby city of Mojave.

 Santa Cruz offers an interesting mix of landscapes.
-From the beaches straight out of a postcard, to the awe inspiring redwood forests, you'll find the best of both worlds here.
-And all only minutes away from downtown.
+From the beaches straight out of a postcard, to the awe inspiring redwood forests just fifteen minutes away, you'll find the best of both worlds here.
+And all only minutes away from downtown with it’s array of accommodations and dining.

 WHEN TO VISIT - Anytime of the year is a great time to visit Santa Cruz.